 Dedicated server, on the other hand, is more suitable for growing websites that get more traffic and service more users.
 It gives you full access to the hardware you are paying for, ensuring better speed, security, and control.
 As such, though, it can also be more expensive.

-In this article, we’re going to teach you everything you need to know about dedicated server hosting pricing, how much it costs, and whether it’s right for your business.
+In this article, we’re going to teach you everything you need to know about this hosting pricing, how much it costs, and whether it’s right for your business.

 So, let’s dive right in!